UPCArtifacts/xamarin_topic_modeling/README.md

-# Appendix of `Discovering discussion topics about development of cross-platform mobile applications using a cross-compiler development framework'
+# Appendix of `Discovering discussion topics about development of cross-platform mobile applications using Xamarin framework'

 [Download paper](https://arxiv.org/abs/1712.09569)